saintUche/IMS-Starter/README.md

 ### Future work
 In the future I would like to get on to creating a log in system for user.
 I would like to try an implete a different database scheme which has a forth table orderline(id, FK(order id), FK(customer id), itemid)
-Could have got a high test pass rate if managed to figure how to delete customer that has an order placed.

 ## Links